azadbolour/boardgame/BACKLOG.md

 - Performance of large databases.
 Indexing.

 - Use JSHint for Javascript code.

-- Stack has been installed to: /usr/local/bin/stack

-  WARNING: '/home/ubuntu/.local/bin' is not on your PATH.
-    For best results, please add it to the beginning of PATH in your profile.

 - Was unable to upgrade to GHC 8.0.1 or versions of Servant higher than 0.6.1 - versioning issues with the rest of the dependencies.
 Upgrade when possible.